-22.2.5 Economic Model
+19.2.5 Economic Model

-A summary of the economic model is provided in Appendix B. Additionally, a high-level summary of the Pre-Tax Net Present Value (NPV) is provided in Table 22-7, and the After-Tax summary is included in Table 22-8.
-Figure 22-8 shows the undiscounted Pre-Tax LOM annual cash flow.
+A summary of the economic model is provided in Appendix B. Additionally, a high-level summary of the Pre-Tax Net Present Value (NPV) is provided in Table 19-10, and the After-Tax summary is included in Table 19-11.
+Figure 19-10 shows the undiscounted Pre-Tax LOM annual cash flow.

-Thirty eight percent (38%) of the material considered for mineral processing is classified as Inferred Mineral Resources.
-This analysis includes Inferred Mineral Resources, which are considered too speculative geologically to apply modifying factors that would enable them to be classified as Mineral Reserves, and there is no certainty that this economic assessment will be realized.
+Thirty eight percent (38%) of the material considered for mineral processing is classified as inferred mineral resources.
+This analysis includes inferred mineral resources, which are considered too speculative geologically to apply modifying factors that would enable them to be classified as mineral reserves, and there is no certainty that this economic assessment will be realized.
+The detailed analysis of Mineral Point without inferred mineral resources is detailed in section 19.2.6.